odewahn/computational-publishing/readme.md

 # Computational Publishing with Jupyter

 As first described in [Embracing Jupyter Notebooks at O'Reilly](https://www.oreilly.com/ideas/jupyter-at-oreilly), Jupyter is a critical tool.
-Time has only strengthened this conviction -- I'd wager that Jupyter is on the shortlist as the most important tool for technical publishers since the Laser Writer and Aldus PageMaker.
+Time has only strengthened this conviction -- I'd wager that Jupyter is on the shortlist for the most important tool for technical publishers since the Laser Writer and Aldus PageMaker.

 The reason?
 Jupyter is one of the first digital *authoring* tools, as opposed to a bespoke software development process, that delivers on Seymour Papert's [constructivist](http://www.papert.org/articles/SituatingConstructionism.html) vision.